YuvalKogos/NLP-Text-Summarizer/README.md

-*BBC news summarization exmaples will be uploaded soon.
+*BBC news summarization examples will be uploaded soon.